1. Docs

 parent: ${parent}

-Using parents can clarify causality or why a given resource was created in the first place.
-For example, this pulumi up output shows an AWS Virtual Private Cloud (VPC) with two subnets attached to it, and also shows that the VPC directly belongs to the implicit pulumi:pulumi:Stack resource:
+Specifying a resource’s parent can help visually organize resources in the CLI.
+For example, the following pulumi up output shows an AWS Virtual Private Cloud (VPC) with two child subnets (and also shows the VPC’s child relationship to the implicit pulumi:pulumi:Stack resource):

 Previewing update (dev):